conan-io/conan-io.github.io/_posts/2019-02-06-Serializing-your-data-with-Protobuf.markdown

 multiple languages, and even integration with other products, such as the gRPC, which provides direct communication between processes without much effort.

-This post blog was a tutorial to demonstrate how tasks that could take up to weeks to complete, with library development, can be solved in a few hours, only using what is ready and without the need to build from the sources.
+This post blog was a tutorial to demonstrate how tasks that could take up to hours to complete, with library development, can be solved in a few steps, only using what is ready and without the need to build from the sources.

 Interested in knowing more or commenting on the subject?
 Please do not hesitate to open a new